 - Enhancing your copyright over your own scholarly articles

 There is steady growth in the number of academic institutions around the globe which have open access policies.
-In North America, there are more than 90 research institutions with open access policies; in Canada, there are 11 institutional open access policies.
+Globally more than 900 institutions have open access policies; in Canada, there are 14 institutional open access policies.

 Contents of the Brock Digital Repository are disseminated via:

 - OAISTER, a global directory of digital resources